SAIF: Sparse Adversarial and Imperceptible Attack Framework: Abstract

 \section{Abstract}

 Adversarial attacks hamper the decision-making ability of neural networks by perturbing the input signal.
-The addition of calculated small distortion to images, for instance, can deceive a well-trained image classification network.
-In this work, we propose a novel attack technique called \textbf{S}parse \textbf{A}dversarial and \textbf{I}nterpretable Attack \textbf{F}ramework (SAIF).
-Specifically, we design imperceptible attacks that contain low-magnitude perturbations at a small number of pixels and leverage these sparse attacks to reveal the vulnerability of classifiers.
+For instance, adding calculated small distortions to images can deceive a well-trained image classification network.
+In this work, we propose a novel attack technique called \textbf{S}parse \textbf{A}dversarial and \textbf{I}mperceptible Attack \textbf{F}ramework (SAIF).
+Specifically, we design imperceptible attacks that contain low-magnitude perturbations at a few pixels and leverage these sparse attacks to reveal the vulnerability of classifiers.
 We use the Frank-Wolfe (conditional gradient) algorithm to simultaneously optimize the attack perturbations for bounded magnitude and sparsity with $O(1/\sqrt{T})$ convergence.
-Empirical results show that SAIF computes highly imperceptible and interpretable adversarial examples, and outperforms state-of-the-art sparse attack methods on the ImageNet dataset.
+Empirical results show that SAIF computes highly imperceptible and interpretable adversarial examples, and largely outperforms state-of-the-art sparse attack methods on ImageNet and CIFAR-10.
+Implementation of SAIF is available at \href{https://github.com/toobaimt/SAIF}{https://github.com/toobaimt/SAIF}.